HansiMcKlaus/AudioSpectrumVisualizer/README.md

 `-bht, --barHeight` Height of the bars in px.
 Default: full

+`-lt, --lineThickness` Thickness of the line in px.
+Default: 1

+`-m, --mirror` Mirros the spectrum at y-axis.
+1: Middle, 2: Top/Bottom Default: 0

 `-c, --color` Color of bins (bars, points, etc).
 Ex: ff0000 or red.
 Default: ffffff (white)

 `-bgc, --backgroundColor` Color of the background.
 Ex: ff0000 or red.
 Default: 000000 (black)